 - October 16-19

 - January 29-February 1, 2019

 - March 19-22

-The program takes place in a countryside conference centre close to Stockholm and Arlanda airport.
+The program generally takes place in a countryside conference centre close to Stockholm and Arlanda airport.
+However, a part of the program might also be delivered at some other place on the Globe.
 KTH Executive School handles the booking of accommodation prior to the program start.
 The participants are responsible for settling their accommodation costs with the conference centre and, if necessary, to handle cancellations and cancellation costs according to the policies applied by the conference centre.

 The fee for this program is SEK 235 000 (excl.
 VAT).
 This covers all material and literature necessary for the program.
-Traveling and accommodation expenses are not included.
+Travelling and accommodation expenses are not included.

 When it comes to the development of the company’s business and strategy as well as understanding of the business environment, the Executive Program in Industrial Management gives valuable input and findings.
 The program provides a genuine in-depth examination of the strategic business decisions in manufacturing companies.Henrik Henriksson — CEO, Scania CV

 The Executive Program in Industrial Management has a very good width, and most likely your area of responsibility will be included giving you a chance to shine in front of your classmates.
 The content of the program is continuously adapted so it is always up to date in terms of industry news, trends, technologies, etc.Christina Holgerson — Director of TQM & HR, VBG GROUP AB

 The Executive Program in Industrial Management provides a broad knowledge base to understand the complex surrounding of a modern industrial operation.
 Inspiring lecturers in combination plenty of participant interaction creates a learning environment that stretches beyond theory to provide true examples of true business implementation.Anders Sundvik — VP Research & Development, Camfil AB